w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 title: opening words
 ---

 Are words real?
-Nietzsche was skeptical:
+Nietzsche wondered:

 > "What is a word?
 The image of a nerve stimulus in sounds."[^1]